livewire/livewire/docs/wire-loading.md

 ### Excluding specific loading targets

-Sometimes you may with to display a loading indicator for every Livewire request _except_ a specific property or action.
+Sometimes you may wish to display a loading indicator for every Livewire request _except_ a specific property or action.
 In these cases you can use the `wire:target.except` modifier like so:

 ```blade
 <div wire:loading wire:target.except="download">...</div>